ufieeehw/IEEE2015/ros/ieee2015_simulator/scripts/xmega_sim/readme.md

 TO DO:

-	1. Parse Types in 'ROS_send.py' to send all possible codes through xmega_driver
+	1. Impliment as Unit Test

-	2. Impliment as Unit Test
+	2. Add functions to ROS_send as neew ROS topcs are added to xmega_driver